MitocGroup/www/views/blog/posts/2016/10/blue-green-deployments-for-serverless-powered-applications-on-aws.md

     </div>
 </div>

-Fast-forwarding to 2013, [Danilo Sato](https://github.com/dtsato) from ThoughtWorks published on their blog a very insightful article that describes [how to implement blue-green deployments using AWS.](https://www.thoughtworks.com/insights/blog/implementing-blue-green-deployments-aws) We, at Mitoc Group, are working primarily with serverless computing from AWS, and today we’d like to share our experience using blue-green deployment process for serverless powered applications.
+Fast-forwarding to 2013, [Danilo Sato](https://github.com/dtsato) from ThoughtWorks published on their blog a very insightful article that describes [how to implement blue-green deployments using AWS.](https://www.thoughtworks.com/insights/blog/implementing-blue-green-deployments-aws) We, at Mitoc Group, are working primarily with serverless computing from AWS, and today we'd like to share our experience using blue-green deployment process for serverless powered applications.

->_Note: This blogpost uses intentionally screenshots from AWS Management Console to outline a Do-It-Yourself point of view, but we’ll also provide (wherever possible) the equivalent devops command or tool, to make sure that more advanced audience is NOT bored to death :)_
+>_Note: This blogpost uses intentionally screenshots from AWS Management Console to outline a Do-It-Yourself point of view, but we'll also provide (wherever possible) the equivalent devops command or tool, to make sure that more advanced audience is NOT bored to death :)_

 The key points to keep in mind as we move forward: